Approaches to Conflict-free Replicated Data Types: From sequential data types to CRDTs

 \topic{Concurrent data types}

-It was only natural to extend the concept of data types in sequential imperative languages to shared memory concurrency, to obtain objects usable by concurrent threads.
+It was only natural to extend sequential data types to shared memory concurrency, to obtain objects usable by concurrent threads.
 Inspired by Simula, \textcite{10.5555/540365} introduced monitors, with the construct of \emph{shared classes}, and~\textcite{DBLP:journals/cacm/Hoare74} introduced a slight variant.
 Monitors enforce mutual-exclusion during operation execution, allowing the concept of \emph{atomic objects}, which are easy to reason about using the same concepts of pre-/post-conditions and invariants, as no concurrency occurs during operation execution.
 Monitors also allow blocking mid-operation, via the await primitive (Hansen), or condition variables (Hoare).
 This is something useful and essential for inter-process synchronization, to achieve cooperation through shared abstractions, the most well known being the \emph{bounded-buffer}.
 Unfortunately, it complicates reasoning.
-Blocking abstractions, common in shared-memory concurrency, are less common in distributed systems (an example being a distributed lock), and do not suit CRDTs which, as we will see, aim to be always available locally.
+Blocking abstractions, common in shared-memory concurrency, are less common in distributed systems (an example being a distributed lock), and do not suit CRDTs which aim to be always available locally.

 \topic{Lock-free and wait-free data structures}